 Another issue is how platform-independent is it?

 There are approaches to the IoT, like the mBed system, which go to great lengths to abstract away from the hardware so that programs in principle can run on almost anything.
 In practice of course this rarely happens because we tend to write IoT programs for specific hardware and moving them to other hardware is usually just a matter of mapping I/O lines.

 Another important issue is security, but at the moment the Things platform is too early in its development to know how well it holds up.
 What you can say is that it's Android and so should be reasonable, if not perfect.

 In short there is still a lot we don't really know about Things.

 So what do we know?

-At the moment the Android Things OS will run on the Raspberry Pi 3, Intel Edison and NXP Pico.
+At the moment the Android Things OS will run on the Raspberry Pi 3, Intel Edison, Intel Joule and NXP Pico.
 All three are fairly powerful boards compared to the sort of processor typically used for the IoT with the Pi 3 probably the most powerful.
 They are also relatively inexpensive boards to get started with, with the Pi 3 being the cheapest.
-For these reasons I'm an going to start with the Pi 3 on the grounds that if it cannot do the job the other two will struggle even more.
-However, the steps you need to take to make things work are almost identical.
+It also has a GPU and this means you can use Android Things to create UI.

 - Download and install the Android Things OS on the development board - i.e. the Pi 3 in this case